kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links Button screenshot](/img/study_links_1.png)

-This Study Links page has only one batch, the 'Default' one.
+This Study Links page has only one batch, the <Hl>Default</Hl> one.
 A batch can have study links of different type, e.g. Personal Single, Personal Multiple etc:

 ![Study Links page screenshot](/img/study_links_2.png)

 ## Study Links - How to let participants run your study

-During development of your study you would usually run it with the "Run" button in the study page.
+During development of your study you would usually run it with the <Hl>Run</Hl> button in the study page.
 But then, when you are done developing you want to let others run your study - you want participants (or workers as they are called in JATOS) do it.
 For this JATOS lets you create study links that you can hand out to your workers (e.g. via email or social media).

 **Generate study links and hand them to your workers**